 How these payments generally work is that libraries, press offices and others who do bulk copying pay a licence fee to the collecting society.
 This arranges a survey of a sample of licensees - users of the works - to work out statistically how to distribute it.
 ALCS and DACS are working to extend these schemes to cover more digital secondary uses.
 Efforts also continue to deliver the share of this money due to newspapers' contributors.

 These "collecting societies" also distribute money collected for secondary uses in other countries - including, for example, Public Lending Right (see below) from Germany and the Netherlands.

 DACS assumes a licence to collect and distributes certain payments to photographers, illustrators and cartoonists who are NUJ members, unless they opt out.
-Any who want to do so should contact the Freelance Office.
+Any NUJ member who wants to opt out should contact DACS.

 UK law defines a strictly limited number of ways that works can be used without the author's permission or payment to them, such as including them in exam questions.
 These uses are called "fair dealing" - the equivalent exceptions in US law are called "fair use".
-See the consolidated version of the Act (linked below) for details.
+See the Copyright Designs and Patents Act (linked below) for details.
+See

 Finding out more about copyright

-For more information on copyright and how the NUJ has been tackling this thorny problem, see the NUJ publication Battling for Copyright, free to NUJ members from the Freelance Office.
-Training on copyright is now available from the NUJ Training Department, with input from Thompsons' copyright lawyer and examination of several interesting case studies.
+For more information on copyright and how the NUJ has been tackling this thorny problem, see the NUJ publication Copyright for journalists and writers, free to NUJ members from the Freelance Office.

 The important moral rights are the right to object if your work is distorted, and the right to an accurate credit.
 These are obviously important to protecting and to spreading your reputation - and without your reputation you have no work.